Zamiell/isaac-achievement-randomizer/docs/about.md

 - Delirium (#70) (would be unfair since the boss is poorly designed)
 - Raglich (#98) (unfinished boss, there are no actual boss rooms)

+Note that you are not able to accomplish a boss objective while in a Double Trouble room (since that would give you more room to dodge).

 > Tip: A timer will appear on the screen if a boss is in the room and the corresponding objective has not yet been accomplished.

 ### Challenge-Based Objectives (44)